 School of Music Admissions & Audition/Exam Request Form

-AUDITION DATES for entry into the 2020-21 ACADEMIC YEAR are now open.
+AUDITION DATES for entry into the 2022-2023 ACADEMIC YEAR COMING SOON.

 Certain instrumental areas may have restrictions on available dates.
 Up-to-date information on date restrictions can be found below.